opetitprestataire/label-studio/docs/source/templates/image_bbox.md

 ### Bounding box rotation in the Label Studio results

 If you rotate by directly editing the rotation angle under the **Info** panel of the labeling interface, the rotation anchor point is the **top left** of the rectangle.
-This is also how it is saved in the Label Studio `annotation.result[].value` (regardless of how you performed the rotation):
+This is also how it is saved in the Label Studio `annotation.result[]['value']` (regardless of how you performed the rotation):

 ```
  {